EuropePMC/MongoDB-Layer/README.md

 Each operation of the interface has two different versions:

  1. MongoDB standard Java Driver version: it uses the standard MongoDB driver classes.
- 2. A POJO Java version using the [MongoJack][3] library: it allows the usage of normal Java Beans (POJO) that will map exactly the structure of the documents inside the MongoDB collections.
+ 2. A POJO Java version using the [MongoJack][3] library: it allows the usage of normal Java Beans (POJO) that map exactly the structure of the documents inside the MongoDB collections.

 The CRUD interface is represented by the class uk.ac.ebi.literature.mongodb.dao.ICrudDAO.
-It is possible to find comments and examples of usage of every operations defined in the interface.
+It is possible to find comments and examples of usage of every operations inside the interface itself.

 The implementation of the ICrudDAO interface is contained into the class uk.ac.ebi.literature.mongodb.dao.impl.CrudDaoImpl.
 An example of creation of one DAO object is: